-International Women’s Day is right around the corner (March 8th to be exact) and while many of us will use this day to celebrate the social, economic, cultural and political achievements of women, there’s a different kind of diversity I want to highlight: Neurodiversity.
+International Women’s Day has made its arrival this week (March 8th to be exact) and while many of us will use this week to celebrate the social, economic, cultural and political achievements of women, there’s a different kind of diversity I want to highlight: Neurodiversity.

 This topic originally came up last year in a mom’s text group (yes, those really do exist).
 Admittedly, we were griping about “that kid” that was just wired differently than the rest, and in our view, wreaking havoc on the entire classroom.
 At the time, my view was black and white: Society has certain boundaries and if we can’t operate within those boundaries, it’s not fair to adjust those boundaries just to make it easier for others.
 If my kids broke rules, then there would be obvious repercussions.
 Typically, society does not look highly upon those who are unable to follow the mainstream path.